exakat/exakat-docs/Reference/Rules/Interfaces/NoGaranteeForPropertyConstant.rst

 Interfaces Don't Ensure Properties
 ++++++++++++++++++++++++++++++++++

-  When using an interface as a type, properties are not enforced, nor available.
+  When using an interface as a type, properties are not enforced.
+They might be not available, and lead to a Fatal `Error <https://www.php.net/error>`_.

 An interface is a template for a class, which specify the minimum amount of methods and constants.
 Properties are never defined in an interface, and should not be relied upon.

+Properties may be defined in an abstract class.

 .. code-block:: php